Sort roles and run the game with this role’s mechanics handled automatically.Try the Game Companion

 The Jester: Getting Voted Out on Purpose

-Jester win strategy — acting suspicious without overplaying, dodging night kills, and baiting the vote.
+Jester win strategy — acting suspicious without overplaying, dodging Werewolf kills, and baiting the vote.

-Your win condition is the opposite of everyone else's: you want the town to eliminate you during the day vote.
-Not killed at night by the Mafia.
+Your win condition is the opposite of everyone else's: you want the town to vote you out during the day.
+Not taken out at night by the Werewolves.
 Not shot by the Hunter.
 Voted out by the people at the table, convinced you're guilty of something you're not.
 The Jester is a performance role, and the art is looking just guilty enough.

 Role Card